scohen40/ai-planning-assistant/README.md

 **"Failed to generate task tree: API error: 500"**
 - Check that your API key is correctly set in `backend/.env`
-- Verify the backend server is running (`http://localhost:8000/health`)
+- Verify the backend server is running by visiting http://localhost:8000/health in your browser
+- Make sure you've activated the virtual environment (`source venv/bin/activate`)
-- For Gemini: Rate limits on free tier are very low - switch to OpenAI or wait
+- For Gemini: If using free tier, rate limits are very strict - switch to OpenAI or wait a few minutes
+- Check the terminal where the backend is running for detailed error messages

+**"Could not parse response content as the length limit was reached"**
+- Your brain dump is too large for the token limit
+- Try breaking it into smaller chunks or reducing the amount of text
+- The limit has been increased to 16,000 tokens for OpenAI and 30,000 for Gemini

+**Backend won't start / "ModuleNotFoundError"**
+- Make sure you activated the virtual environment: `source venv/bin/activate`
+- Make sure you installed dependencies: `pip install -r requirements.txt`
+- Make sure you're in the `backend` directory when running uvicorn

+**Frontend shows blank page**
+- Make sure you're accessing http://localhost:8080 (not opening the HTML file directly)
+- Check that both frontend AND backend servers are running
+- Check browser console for errors (F12 → Console tab)

 **"CORS Error" in browser console**
+- Make sure the backend is running on port 8000
-- Ensure the frontend is served via HTTP server (not `file://`)
+- Make sure the frontend is served via HTTP server (not file://)
 - Backend CORS is configured for all origins in development

 **Voice input not working**